-3 Essential Deep Learning Architecture Abilities (i.e. “Ilities”)
+3 Essential Deep Learning Architecture Abilities (i.e., “Ilities”)

-People in software development are familiar with the phrase “-ilities”.
+People in software development are familiar with the phrase “-ilities.”
 It is actually not a word, but you can google it:

 Informally these are sometimes called the “ilities”, from attributes like stability and portability.
 Qualities — that is non-functional requirements — can be divided into two main categories: Execution qualities, such as security and usability, which are observable at run time.

 Quality attributes are realized non-functional requirements used to evaluate the performance of a system.
 These are informally called “ilities” after the suffix that of many of the words share.
 In software architecture, there is a notion of “ilities” that are qualities that are important in evaluating our solutions.
-Lacking in DL literature is enough of an understanding of how to evaluate quality of a Deep Learning architecture.
+Lacking in DL literature is enough of an understanding of how to evaluate the quality of a Deep Learning architecture.
 What then are the “ilities” that are specific to evaluating Deep Learning systems?

 Trainability — The other kind of research that gets published is on how well can a machine learn.
-You will find hundreds of papers that all try to out do each other by showing how trainable their system is as compared to the ‘state-of-the-art’.
+You will find hundreds of papers that all try to out do each other by showing how trainable their system is as compared to the ‘state-of-the-art.’
 The open theoretical question here is why do these systems even learn at all?
-The reason this is not obvious is because the work horse of Deep Learning, the stochastic gradient descent (SGD) algorithm, appears absurdly too simplistic to even possibly work!
+The reason this is not obvious is that the work horse of Deep Learning, the stochastic gradient descent (SGD) algorithm, appears absurdly too simplistic to even possibly work!
 There is a conceptual missing link here that researchers have yet to identify.

-Ideally we would like to see a framework where one understands how to compose various building blocks driven by an understanding as to how each block contributes to trainability, expressivity or generalization.
+Ideally, we would like to see a framework where one understands how to compose various building blocks driven by an understanding as to how each block contributes to trainability, expressivity or generalization.
 Deep Learning is still very young in that we have few tools to evaluate the effectiveness of our solutions.
 Additionally, other ilities such as interpretability, transferability, latency, adversarial stability and security are worth exploring.